patrickbeatty97/fcc_uls_radio_config_generator/README.md

 This script downloads a local copy of the FCC ULS database dump ZIP files, extracts them, and loads them into an SQLite database, if the database doesn't already exist locally.
-It then queries the database currenty either by City or ZIP code(s) and the Radio Service Code(s) and outputs the frequency results formatted for importing into HAM radios.
+It then searches the database, currenty either by City or ZIP code(s) and the Radio Service Code(s), and outputs the frequency results formatted for importing into HAM radios and/or scanners.

+I primarily use it in combination with the PWS (Public Works) service code argument, for obtaining Police/Fire/EMS frequencies for quickly importing into my radio based on a location.

 Generically formated results are displayed to stdout.